surveyjs/survey-library/docs/get-started-knockout.md

 ## Link SurveyJS Resources

-The SurveyJS Library ships with a script and several style sheets that implement different themes.
-Insert links to the script and one of the style sheets within the `<head>` tag on your HTML page _after_ the Knockout link:
+The SurveyJS Library for Knockout consists of two parts: `survey-core` (platform-independent code) and `survey-knockout-ui` (view models).
+Each part includes style sheets and scripts.
+Insert links to these resources within the `<head>` tag on your HTML page _after_ the Knockout link:

 ```html
 <head>